 Step 8: Apply for Licenses/Permits

-To start a new business, you will have to obtain a number of licenses and permits from the local, state and federal government.
+Starting a mobile DJ business requires obtaining a number of licenses and permits from local, state, and federal governments.

 Step 9: Open a Business Bank Account

 Before you start making money, you’ll need a place to keep it, and that requires opening a bank account.

 Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your mobile DJ business as a sole proprietorship.
 Opening a business bank account is quite simple, and similar to opening a personal one.
 Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 Banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
 Once you choose your bank, bring in your EIN (or Social Security Number if you decide on a sole proprietorship), articles of incorporation, and other legal documents and open your new account.